top of page

 Driving from Chicago to Tampa

-Over the last 30 years, I've driven many times from the Midwest to Florida, half the time making the trip in one day.
-Because of this experience, I've had friends and family ask me about my best approach.
+Over the last 30 years, I've driven many times from the Midwest to Florida, often making the trip in one day.
+As a result of this experience, I've had friends and family ask me about my best approach.
 I'll define "best" as driving from Chicago to Tampa defensively and being efficient with your travel time.
-It's not easy, but it is doable if you plan it right and follow certain guidelines.
-This article will focus on that drive, frequently occurring from mid to late March.
+It's not easy, but it's achievable if you plan it correctly and follow specific guidelines.
+This article will focus on that drive, which frequently occurs from mid to late March.

 It’s about 1,240 miles from Chicago to Tampa (actually, Libertyville, IL, to Clearwater Beach, FL).
-If you want to achieve in 24 hours, there are essentially only two routes starting from the Midwest, one that goes through Indiana and the other through Illinois.
+To achieve this in 24 hours, there are essentially only two routes starting from the Midwest: one that goes through Indiana and the other through Illinois.
 I've taken both routes several times: in Indiana, the speed limit is 65 mph for semi trucks and generally 70 mph for cars.
-This means that if you're traveling through Indiana with many semi-trucks, try to avoid them, as it sometimes takes 5 minutes for them to pass while they may adhere to the actual speed limit.
+This means that if you're traveling through Indiana with many semi-trucks, try to avoid them, as it sometimes takes 5 minutes for them to pass, even though they may adhere to the actual speed limit.
 Driving through Illinois is a little bumpy and less busy, but it may take an extra 15 minutes to travel on I-57.
 The route is mostly farmland until you hit Southern Illinois, where the last quarter of driving in the Land of Lincoln has rolling hills and some picturesque scenery.

 Driving from Chicago to Tampa